Marxlp/invert-pendulum/README.md

 # invert-pendulum
-Repo for control of invert pendulum
+Repo for the controling of invert pendulum